-This booklet was prepared by the law firm of Larkin Hoffman Daly & Lindgren Ltd. Michael W. Schley, a shareholder at Larkin Hoffman, was the primary author.
+This booklet was prepared by the law firm of Larkin Hoffman Daly & Lindgren Ltd. Bradley J. Hennen, a shareholder at Larkin Hoffman, is the primary author.
+Special thanks to Michael W. Schley (retired) for his work on prior editions.

 This booklet is an introduction to the matters discussed and is not intended to be, and should not be relied upon as, legal advice.
 Like all publications of this kind, this guide is not a substitute for the advice of your attorney on the complexities of the law.

-TABLE OF CONTENTS
+MINNESOTA'S ANGEL TAX CREDIT TABLE OF CONTENTS

-Chapter 1 Key Definitions Chapter 2 How The Credit Works - General information and key elements of the credit Chapter 3 Qualified Small Businesses ("QSBs") - What businesses are eligible to receive credit-generating investments from investors Chapter 4 Qualified Investors ("Angels") - Which persons are eligible to receive credits for their direct investments Chapter 5 Qualified Funds - Certain entities which may make investments to generate credits for the owners of the entity Chapter 6 Qualified Investments - What types of investments qualify for credits Chapter 7 Allocations And Timetable - The process that takes place after certifications have been obtained which allocates credits to Taxpayers based on particular Qualified Investments by Angels and Qualified Funds Chapter 8 Reporting - Obligations after credit-generating investment transactions have been completed Chapter 9 Post-Investment Requirements: Revocation and Repayment - What occurs if the business or the investor fails to meet various ongoing requirements Appendix A Disqualification Provisions
+CHAPTER 1 KEY DEFINITIONSA-5 CHAPTER 2 HOW THE CREDIT WORKS - General information and key elements of the credit CHAPTER 3 QUALIFIED SMALL BUSINESSES (QSBs) - What businesses are eligible to receive credit- generating investments from investors CHAPTER 4 QUALIFIED INVESTORS ("ANGELS") - Which persons are eligible to receive credits for their direct investments CHAPTER 5 QUALIFIED FUNDS - Certain entities which may make investments to generate credits for the owners of the entity CHAPTER 6 QUALIFIED INVESTMENTS - What types of investments qualify for credits CHAPTER 7 ALLOCATIONS AND TIMETABLE - The process that takes place after certifications have been obtained which allocates credits to Taxpayers based on particular Qualified Investments by Angels and Qualified FundsA-35

+CHAPTER 8 REPORTING - Obligations after credit- generating investment transactions have been completed CHAPTER 9 POST-INVESTMENT REQUIREMENTS: REVOCATION AND REPAYMENT: - What occurs if the business or the investor fails to meet various ongoing requirementsA-39 APPENDIX A DISQUALIFICATION PROVISIONSA-43